-- (1) A person must not provide any free-to-air broadcasting services, re-broadcasting or DTH broadcasting services from within or to St Helena which are intended for reception in St Helena except in accordance with a sound broadcasting service licence or television broadcasting service licence granted under this Part. - (2) The Regulator may grant a broadcasting service licence to a person for such duration and on such terms and conditions as may be determined by the Regulator. - (3) Subject to subsection (4), a broadcasting service licence under this Part may not be granted on any terms which could prevent another person from being granted such a licence. - (4) Exclusive rights for the provision of public broadcasting services may be granted only if it is in the interests of end users or is of strategic importance to St Helena, in which case the Governor, on the advice of the Executive Council, may grant an exclusive broadcasting service licence subject to the terms and conditions determined by the Governor on the advice of the Executive Council. - (5) A licence granted under this section does not exempt a person from the requirement to hold a licence under any other Part of this Ordinance. - (6) Licensees must ensure that broadcasting is not in breach of copyright and must, as soon as a licensee becomes aware that one or more end users are able to receive any broadcasting service or programme which is inconsistent with the Media Standards Ordinance 2011, or a Code of Practice issued under that Ordinance, advise the Regulator.
+- (1) A person must not provide any free-to-air broadcasting services, re-broadcasting or DTH broadcasting services from within or to St Helena which are intended for reception in St Helena except in accordance with a sound broadcasting service licence or television broadcasting service licence granted under this Part. - (2) The Regulator may grant a broadcasting service licence to a person for such duration and on such terms and conditions as may be determined by the Regulator. - (3) Subject to subsection (4), a broadcasting service licence under this Part may not be granted on any terms which could prevent another person from being granted such a licence. - (4) Exclusive rights for the provision of public broadcasting services may be granted only if it is in the interests of end users or is of strategic importance to St Helena, in which case the Governor, on the advice of the Executive Council, may grant an exclusive broadcasting service licence subject to the terms and conditions determined by the Governor on the advice of the Executive Council. - (5) A licence granted under this section does not exempt a person from the requirement to hold a licence under any other Part of this Ordinance. - (6) Licensees must ensure that broadcasting does not infringe intellectual property rights.

+(7) Licensees must notify the Regulator as soon as they become aware that one or more end users are able to receive any broadcasting service or programme which is inconsistent with the Media Standards Ordinance 201153, or a Code of Practice issued under that Ordinance.

-44. Exemption from licence requirement
+55. Exemption from licence requirement